jfgmesquita/C-Lang/Each Arg/README.md

 # Each Argument Program

 This program prints each command-line argument passed to it.
-The source code is in the file `each_arg.c`.
+The source code is in the file `ea.c`.

 ## Files
-- `each_arg.c`: The source code for the Each Argument program.
+- `ea.c`: The source code for the Each Argument program.
 - `Makefile`: The Makefile to compile and clean the program.

 ## Compilation

-To compile the program, open a terminal and navigate to the directory containing `each_arg.c` and the `Makefile`.
+To compile the program, open a terminal and navigate to the directory containing `ea.c` and the `Makefile`.
 Run the following command:

 ```sh
 make